zlatozar/TigerLanguage/BackEnd/Notes.md

 #### Building the Interference Graph

+**Two temporaries can be allocated to the same register if there is no edge connecting them**

   Based on the liveness analysis, we know where each variable is needed.
 However, during register allocation, we need to answer questions of the specific
 form: are variables **u** and **v** live at the same time?
 (And therefore cannot